w3c/wai-quick-start/source/writing.html.erb.md

   <figure>
     <figcaption>Clear and simple text</figcaption>
     <div>
-      <p class="pass">If our client is involved in a car accident, an agent will investigate.
+      <p class="pass">If you are involved in a car accident, an agent will investigate.
 Those findings will determine the payment of claims.</p>
     </div>
   </figure>
 </div>